2030-WebDev/PeopleOfAalborg-Jekyll/_posts/2019-03-21-tina-beerman.md

 **What are the best things that you could eat?**

 Plant-based wholefood.
 And vegetables, it must be a huge part of the diet.
 And to say it the simplest way — eat the rainbow.
 Have some green vegetables, have some red and yellow vegetables, have some purple things.
 Just eat a variety of these.
 Try to think of that every day.
 Have some full wholegrain bread.
 And some seeds.
 Like linseeds, sesame seeds — it’s fantastic for calcium and they’re highly nutritious both in protein and in all kinds of minerals.
-Have some nuts, because they’re also very highly nutritious, have healthy fats and proteins and lots of minerals and fibres.
+Have some nuts, because they’re also very highly nutritious, have healthy fats and proteins and lots of minerals and fiber.
 Not to forget some berries, like blueberries and strawberries and have some fruits.

 One of the most important food that people are not used to eating in Denmark — that’s beans and lentils.
-Like dry beans, because they’re high in protein and again, fibre.
+Like dry beans, because they’re high in protein and again, fiber.
 They are very nutritious and have very high levels of iron, calcium and zinc that you usually get from meat or dairy.

 **Why are people not implementing beans more into their diet?**